Building On Fill – Concrete Piers

 See the following link for an alternative to Concrete Piers: Screw Piles.

-The Slab is likely to be either a Waffle Pod Raft or a Conventional Raft Slab
+The Slab over the piers is likely to be either a Waffle Pod Raft or a Conventional Raft Slab

-When the site investigation indicates fill the builder will often put in a Provisional Sum for so many metres of concrete piers.
+When the site investigation indicates fill the builder will often put in a Provisional Sum for the estimated metresdepth of concrete piers.

 At the time of construction they will drill down to good ground in the fill areas and calculate the actual metres you will need to pay for.